-The S34ML01G3 and S34ML02G3 are offered with a 3.3 V VCC power supply, and a x8 I/O interface.
-Its NAND cell provides the mostcost-effective solution for the solid state mass storage market.
+The S34ML04G3 is offered with a 3.3 V VCC power supply, and a x8 I/O interface.
+Its NAND cell provides the most cost-effective solution for the solid state mass storage market.
 The memory is divided into blocks that can be erased independently so it is possible to preserve valid data while old data is erased.
-The page size for x8 is (2048 + spare) bytes.
+The page size for x8 is (2048 + 128 spare) bytes.

+The SkyHigh S34ML04G3 SLC NAND Flash memory is designed with a powerful internal ECC engine.
 To protect the system bus from transmission errors, the implementation of a 1 bit ECC is recommended.

-The on-die ECC is designed to make S34ML01G3/S34ML02G3 backward compatible with existing nodes and will work with application processors with existing 1-bit, 4 bit or 8 bit ECC engine.
+The on-die ECC is designed to make S34ML04G3 backward compatible with existing nodes (S34ML04G1 and S34ML04G2) and will work with application processors with existing 1-bit, 4 bit or 8 bit ECC engine.